jpillora/spy/README.md

 	Options:

+	--dir DIR, Watches for changes to all files in DIR (defaults to the current directory).
+After each change, program will be restarted.

 	--inc INCLUDE - Describes a path to files to watch.
 Use ** to wildcard directories and use * to wildcard file names.
+This path will be made relative to DIR.
 For example, you could watch all Go source files with "--inc **/*.go" or all	JavaScript source files in ./lib/ with "--inc lib/**/*.js".

 	--exc EXCLUDE - Describes a path to files not to watch.
 Inverse of INCLUDE.
-For example, you could exclude your static front-end directory with "--exc static/".
+For example, you could exclude your static front-end directory with "--exc static".

-	--dir DIR, Watches for changes to all files in DIR (defaults to the current directory).
-After each change, program will be restarted.

 	--delay DELAY, Restarts are throttled by DELAY (defaults to '0.5s').
-For example, a "save all open files" action could trigger multiple file changes, though only a single restart since these changes would all fall inside the DELAY period.
+For example, a "save all open files" action might trigger multiple file changes, though only a single restart would occur since these changes would all fall inside the DELAY period.

 	--color -c, Color of log text.
 Can choose between: c,m,y,k,r,g,b,w.